mattsingleton2/TTA-C-Sharp/README.md

 ### Boolean_Logic
 Console app that takes some answers in, applies some boolean logic, gives various responses based on the supplied answers.

+###	Branching_Assignment
+Console app that takes in some user input, manipulates it, but branches based on logic.